-Applications for the class of 2024 will open on August 1, 2019.
+Applications for the class of 2024 are closed.

 Steps in Applying